Tuesday, 29 November 2016

 Consort : Sri Kadina Kujambal.

-The temple is facing east with balipeedam and Rishabam mandapam.
-Even though the we enter through mottai Gopuram Main entrance to the sanctum sanctorum is from east.
-Dwarapalakas are at the east side immediately after the main entrance on the both side of a granite jolly work.
+The temple faces east with Balipeedam and Rishabam mandapam.
+Even though we enter through mottai Gopuram Main entrance to the sanctum sanctorum is from the east.
+Dwarapalakas are at the east side immediately after the main entrance on both sides of a granite jolly work.
 Moolavar is on a round avudayar.
-In koshtam, Vinayagar, Dakshinamurthy ( installed separately not installed in the niche), Vishnu in place of Lingothbavar, Brahma and Durgai.
+In koshtam, Vinayagar, Dakshinamurthy ( installed separately not installed in the niche), Vishnu in place of Lingothbavar, Brahma, and Durgai.
 In the maha mandapam, Urchavars, Suryan and Vinayagar.

-In the outer prakaram sannadhi for Naalvars, Two Vinayagars, Sri Valli Devasena Subramaniar, Shiva Lingam & Ambal, Annapoorani, Natarajar Saba ( with a separate vimanam ), Chandikeswarar, Bairavar and Navagrahas.
-The bell is in the north east corner of the outer prakaram.
+In the outer prakaram sannadhi for Naalvars, Two Vinayagars, Sri Valli Devasena Subramaniar, Shiva Lingam & Ambal, Annapoorani, Natarajar Saba (with a separate vimanam), Chandikeswarar, Bairavar and Navagrahas.
+The bell is in the northeast corner of the outer praharam.

 ARCHITECTURE

 The main entrance to the sanctum Sanctorum.
 The temple consists of Sanctum, artha mandapam and a maha mandapam.
-Ambal is in a separate sannadhi with front mandapam on the right side of moolavar sannadhi, may be reconstructed during Vijayanara Period.
-Their emblem is on one of the Pillar.
+Ambal is in a separate sannadhi with a front mandapam on the right side of the moolavar sannadhi, which may have been reconstructed during the Vijayanagara Period.
+Their emblem is on one of the pillars.

 HISTORY & INSCRIPTION:

 The inscriptions are there around sanctum adhistanam ( base).
-There is a separate Rajendra Chozha two side inscription granite slab measuring 185 cm x 138 cm, on the north west corner.
-The inscription records that Chief of army Rajaraja Bhiramarayan’s son donation of ninety goats for burning a perpetual lamp, land donated to nandhavanam ( Garden ), and land donated for pooja with naivedyam to Dakshinamurthy.
+There is a separate Rajendra Chozha two-side inscription granite slab measuring 185 cm x 138 cm, on the northwest corner.
+The inscription records that the Chief of Army Rajaraja Bhiramarayan’s son donation of ninety goats for burning a perpetual lamp, land donated to nandhavanam ( Garden ), and land donated for pooja with naivedyam to Dakshinamurthy.

-The Pillars of the mandapam bears the inscription about the donation made for burning the lamp.
+The Pillars of the mandapam bear the inscription about the donation made for burning the lamp.

 THE TEMPLE TIMINGS: